 As Vice President of Children's Programming for PBS, Linda Simensky collaborates with producers, co-production partners and distributors throughout development, production, post-production and broadcast for existing and new series including Curious George, Dinosaur Train, Super Why, The Cat in the Hat Knows a Lot About That, Martha Speaks and Sid the Science Kid for PBS KIDS, and WordGirl, Wild Kratts and The Electric Company for PBS KIDS GO!

 Prior to joining PBS, Simensky was Senior Vice President of Original Animation for Cartoon Network, where she oversaw the development and series production of The Powerpuff Girls, Dexter's Laboratory, Samurai Jack, Courage the Cowardly Dog and other major projects.
 Simensky began her career with a nine-year tenure at Nickelodeon, where she helped build the animation department and launch such popular series as Rugrats, Doug and The Ren & Stimpy Show.

 Simensky is a past-president of ASIFA-East, and the founder of New York chapter of Women in Animation.
 She has lectured at numerous colleges and animation festivals, and has taught courses in animation at the School of Visual Arts in New York.
 She has written for numerous animation publications and has had several essays published in books including "Nickelodeon Nation" and "The Children's Television Community."

 Simensky holds a BA in Communications & History from the University of Pennsylvania and an MA in Media Ecology from New York University.

-© 2015 Geena Davis Institute on Gender in Media.
-All rights reserved.
-Contact Us
+© 2017 Geena Davis Institute on Gender in Media.
+If she can see it, she can be it.™ All rights reserved.